-The best chatbots can help simplify booking and travel arrangements, provide real-time concierge-like services to guests, and troubleshoot any issues regarding directions, documents, and trip organization.
+The best chatbots can simplify booking and travel arrangements, provide real-time concierge-like services to guests, and troubleshoot any issues regarding directions, documents, and trip organization.

 It also helps that easy accessibility to chatbots is a huge convenience to travelers on the go.